-- Each person will have five minutes to share and five minutes to listen to their partner. - You can share your responses to ANY or ALL of the questions below. - If you don't see a clock on the wall, pull up a timer on your phone, watch, or tablet. - When sharing, speak from the heart.
+- Each person will have five minutes to share and five minutes to listen to their partner. - You can share your responses to ANY or ALL of the questions below. - If you don't see a timer on your screen, pull up a timer on your phone, watch, or computer. - When sharing, speak from the heart.
 Take your time, and if you finish before five minutes have elapsed, wait in silence. - When listening, give your wholehearted attention.
 Do not interrupt or make comments.
 Wait quietly until you are prompted to offer your sharing.